 sequence, as it artistically goes through the ages, leading up to the 1980’s in

 which the movie is set.
-At this point, it’s been 10 years sense the events of “X-Men: Day’s of Future Past”, we see
+At this point, it’s been 10 years sense the events of “X-Men: Days of Future Past”, and all our main players are established.
+We see

 that Professor X has finally established his mutant school as a home for the